Last Updated On October 8, 2020.

 mans was in the zone…

 I thought about meeting my new friend, Reggie.
-The last night, we had an amazing conversation on blogging and I was agog at her knowledge plus illustrious accent which I duly complemented.
+The previous day, we had an amazing conversation on blogging and I was agog at her knowledge plus illustrious accent which I duly complemented.
 Anyways, that was enough happy thought for the freezing cold, I had to get out of bed immediately!

 So it’s 6:30am and I’m up after a short prayer, I couldn’t even waste any time in the bathroom because the weather was starting to gloom.
 Before anyone could say Jack and Rose, I was in a korope on the way to Ede with my friends.
 All this, to honour an invitation.